polymorphicshade/Tubular/memory-bank/activeContext.md

 - **Actual Result:** Created comprehensive documentation of the TestData utility
 - **Effect:** Added clear documentation on how the TestData utility works and why it was created
 - **Next Steps:** Run tests to validate the solution works across platforms

+## Plan for Resolving Remaining Unit Test Issues - June 3, 2025
+Based on our progress so far, we've identified a clear approach to fix the two remaining failing tests.

+### Error Analysis Strategy
+1. Due to PowerShell console issues preventing error message viewing, we'll use alternative approaches:
+   - Redirect test output to files: `.\gradlew test > output.txt 2>&1`
+   - Examine HTML test reports in app/build/reports/tests/
+   - Run individual tests with detailed output flags

+### Likely Issues and Solutions
+1. **"Imported database is taken from zip when available" Test Issues**:
+   - Likely cause: Improper file path handling in ZIP or MockStoredFileHelper implementation
+   - Solution approach: Enhance TestStoredFileHelper to properly handle stream creation and access

+2. **"Database not extracted when not in zip" Test Issues**:
+   - Likely cause: Journal files not correctly set up for validation
+   - Solution approach: Explicitly create journal files before test execution

+### Implementation Plan
+1. First capture complete error logs to confirm exact failure points
+2. Implement targeted fixes for each failing test individually
+3. Verify with incremental testing to isolate issues
+4. Complete final documentation once all tests pass

+This approach should allow us to methodically resolve the remaining issues while maintaining the platform-independent design of our solution.